farirpgs/fari-app/docs/fari-wiki.md

 # Introduction

-<page-meta author="RPDeshaies" description="Everything you need to know to use Fari effectively."></page-meta>
+<page-meta author="René-Pier Deshaies-Gélinas" description="Everything you need to know to use Fari effectively."></page-meta>

 Fari might seem like a simple application at first, but there a lot of more advanced features that you can leverage to boost your Fate online sessions to the next level.